caasmo/restinpieces-httprouter/README.md

 ```

+## Compatibility

+This router implements the `router.Router` interface defined by `restinpieces`.

+Route patterns must follow the standard `http.ServeMux` format: `"METHOD /path"`.
+For example, `"GET /users"` or `"POST /items/:id"`.
+If the method is omitted, `GET` is assumed.

 ## Example

 An example application demonstrating the usage of this router can be found in the `cmd/example` directory.
 You can run it using: